Introduction

 2. Coreference resolution: Understanding pronouns and implicit references

-3. Abstractive answering: Rephrasing information rather than extracting exact text spans
+3. Abstractive answering: Rephrasing information to generate natural responses

 4. Multi-turn reasoning: Maintaining coherent dialogue across multiple exchanges

-These requirements differentiate CoQA from existing question answering datasets, which typically treat each question independently.
+These requirements differentiate CoQA from existing question answering datasets that treat each question independently.

 Why CoQA Matters

-Question answering systems typically excel at finding specific information in text but struggle with natural conversation.
+Question answering systems typically excel at finding specific information in text.
+However, they often struggle with natural conversation.
 Human communication involves building on previous exchanges, using pronouns and implicit references, and expressing ideas in varied ways.

 CoQA addresses this by creating a large-scale dataset for conversational question answering with three primary characteristics: